Jarno458/TsRandomizer/ReadMe.md

 * Achievements cannot be unlocked
 * SaveStatue inside right elevator room is disabled to prevent a softlock
 * SaveStatue down in the pit of the ancient pyramid is disabled to prevent a softlock
+* SaveStatues in front of Temportal Gyre bosses Ifrit and Ravenlord are disabled to prevent softlocks
 * Aelana and The Maw no longer require twins to be killed before their door unlocks

 # New keybinds